 Submit Schedule from Front End #

-To add the event Schedule from the front end, you have to go to the Schedule tab.
+To add the event Schedule from the front end, you have to go to the Schedules tab.
 Now, click on the “Add New Schedule” button in order to get started and submit the schedule after inserting the information.

 Submit Events from Front End #